simonesilvestroni/m2m-website/_pages/colophon.md

 layout: page
 title: 'Colophon'
 date: '2023-01-14 13:49:31'
-last_modified_at: '2023-03-01 18:04:02'
+last_modified_at: '2023-03-16 20:39:08'
 description: 'Tools, methodology and benchmarks about this website.'
 permalink: '/colophon/'
 ---
 ## About this website

-I designed developed the site from scratch, using the following tech:
+I designed and developed the site using the following:

 Platform and build
 : [Jekyll v4.2.1 ↗](https://jekyllrb.com/)